rui314/mold/README.md

    wrapped in an archive are not linked to an output by default.
    An archive works as supplements to complete your program.

    Even today, you can still find a libc archive file.
-Run `ar t /usr/lib/x86_64-linux-gnu/libc.a` on Linux should give you a list of object files in the libc archive.
+Running `ar t /usr/lib/x86_64-linux-gnu/libc.a` on Linux should give you a list of object files in the libc archive.